samed-c/pintweet/README.md

 ## Description

-* PinTweet is a simple web based product which lets users to view last tweets from Britney Spears, share with pinning and write own comments and opinions with a slogan.
+* PinTweet is a simple web based product which lets users to view last tweets from Elon Musk, share with pinning and write own comments and opinions with a slogan.

 * PinTweet has a light and user friendly interface to access information fastly from any device.